gazab/create-github-secret-action/README.md

 Name of a GitHub repository or organization where you want to create/update a secret.
 Expects the notation `owner/repo` for repositories.
 Defaults to the repository that invoked the workflow.

+#### `environment`
+Name of the environment where you want to create/update a secret.
+Not valid for organizations and the environment must already exist.

 #### `pa_token`
 **(Required)** Personal access token with permission to modify repository or